Combat

 | NPC Encounter | Raider NPCs in the sector engage you | Player chooses: attack, flee, or bribe |

-If you survive all four steps, you arrive.
+If you survive all six steps, you arrive.
 If any step destroys you, you respawn in FedSpace.
+See Sector Entry Flow for the full behavior of each layer.

 Warning: The entry pipeline runs on every warp — even into a sector you think is safe.
 Always check the warp lane preview for threats before jumping.